Helminth Detection

 AI-powered fecal screening for every microscopic slide.

-A 7-model ensemble screens every slide, a binary classifier separates helminths from non-helminths, and an object-detection model pinpoints up to 11 parasitic species with bounding boxes — always with human judgment in the loop.
+A 7 model ensemble screens every slide, a binary classifier separates helminth from Non Helminth, and an object detection model pinpoints up to 11 parasitic species with bounding boxes, always with human judgment in the loop.

 Built for clinical lab workflows